Strategies to help your next grant proposal stand out

 Step 5: Finally…Be Nice!

 The grant foundations are run by people who respond to relationships like anyone else.
+Part of creating a strong grant proposal starts at the first communication.
 Be sure to remain polite and professional, whether the grant is awarded or not, as you never know the impact that building a positive relationship could have down the road.

 Thank you can be one of the most powerful things you can say throughout the process.